• Skip to primary navigation

 rosemary and sage mashed sweet potatoes in a serving bowl, garnished with fresh sage

-The key to irresistible mashed sweet potatoes is acknowledging the fact that they're naturally sweet.
-They don't need any added sugar!
-To perfectly complement them, all that's required is a handful of fresh herbs and some butter and cream.
-Cinnamon kicks up the flavor even more, and your house will smell amazing and like autumn.
+The key to irresistible mashed sweet potatoes is acknowledging the fact that they’re naturally sweet.
+They don’t need any added sugar!
+To perfectly complement them, all that’s required is a handful of fresh herbs and some butter and cream.
+Cinnamon kicks up the flavor even more, and your house will smell amazing.

-These easy mashed potatoes are the perfect side for sweet potato lovers or if you feel like trying something a bit different to your usual go-to Mashed Potatoes.
-I feel like the only time people really think about sweet potatoes is during Thanksgiving or the holidays, but that doesn't have to be the case.
-Since they're so simple to make, I pair them with any fall meal!
+These easy mashed sweet potatoes are the perfect side if you feel like trying something a bit different to your usual go-to Mashed Potatoes.
+People mostly think about sweet potatoes during Thanksgiving or the holidays, but that doesn’t have to be the case.
+Since they’re so simple to make, I pair them with any fall meal!

 What you'll need